rtmdrr/testSignificanceNLP/README.md

 39.8117
 51.7002
 ```
-Where, for example, 46.1726 could be the accuracy on algorithm A on the first sample in dataset X.
+Where, for example, 46.1726 could be the accuracy of algorithm A on the first sample in dataset X.
 After this, the interactive script will ask the user to point out the statistical test to apply.

 ### Output